 Students explore the city in order to understand both its modern-day identity and how a city at the centre of the twentieth century’s most terrible events has re-invented itself so successfully, whilst not trying to hide its past.
 Students and staff visit key sites within Berlin during the field trip, whilst also having time to enjoy one of Europe’s most vibrant and exciting cities in the evenings.

 The Maltese islands comprise a small nation state in the southern Mediterranean.
 The department has organised fieldtrips to Malta since 2001 and has excellent relations with the University of Malta.

 Although the native language is Maltese, as a former British colony English is widely spoken.
 Tourism is vitally important to the Maltese economy, but it also has dramatic aesthetic and environmental impacts.
-One of the main themes of the fieldtrip is the sustainability of mass tourism developments.
+One of the main themes of the fieldtrip is the sustainability of mass tourism development.

 Malta’s geology is predominantly limestone.
 This creates open, arid landscapes with limited potential for agriculture and with little surface drainage.
 Use and conservation of water supplies is a major issue.
 Malta’s geology and coastal situation have produced a distinctive coastal geomorphology with many spectacular features.